Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 13-Block Golden Jade Belt (Die Xie Jin Yu Dai) Unearthed From Mausoleum of Yang Guang, the Highest Format of Jade Belt for Emperor — Yangzhou Museum (Photo by Dongmaiying)

-The Imperial Examination System was invented to select some civil services in the Sui Empire, which allowed talented people to get involved in politics.
-Ability triumphed family origin again.
+• The Imperial Examination System was invented to select some civil services in the Sui Empire, which allowed talented people to get involved in politics.
+Ability triumphed over family origin again.

 But this system also weakened strong clans that had obtained power in the Three Kingdoms, Jin, Northern and Southern Dynasties (220 — 589).

-Many big granaries were established in big cities, to adjust the prices of food and deal with famine.
+• Many big granaries were established in major cities to adjust food prices and deal with famine.

 This then became an important system that all dynasties implemented.